HIV and TB

 - Programmatic commitment to and emphasis on reaching and supporting young people with HIV services; and

 - Program efficiencies through innovation and greater integration of existing HIV/TB and RMNCAH services, including focuses on nutrition and WASH.

-In Nigeria, MCSP provides technical assistance to US government-funded HIV testing services implementing partners to scale up and evaluate partner notification services (PNS), a highly effective approach to diagnosing and treating a HIV and other sexually transmitted infections.
-The Program is also developing a learning resource package to support facility-based implementation and standardization of PNS in Nigeria.
-This package will include: implementation materials; monitoring and evaluation tools; standard operating procedures; information, education, and communication materials; and tools for ongoing mentorship.
+In Nigeria, MCSP provided technical assistance to US government-funded HIV testing services implementing partners to scale up and evaluate partner notification services (PNS), a highly effective approach to diagnosing and treating a HIV and other sexually transmitted infections.
+The Program also developed a learning resource package to support facility-based implementation and standardization of PNS in Nigeria.
+This package included: implementation materials; monitoring and evaluation tools; standard operating procedures; information, education, and communication materials; and tools for ongoing mentorship.